telicent-oss/smart-caches-core/docs/index.md

 source and passing those through the projector and onto the `Sink`.
 It also takes various additional parameters to control various aspects of this behaviour, see the [Projection](projection/index.md) documentation for more details.

-## Security Plugins
+## Data Security Plugins

-A `SecurityPlugin` encapsulates the Core Platform label based  security model into a handful of simple interfaces that are designed to allow applications to apply the security model without needing to know/interpret the labels themselves.
+A `DataSecurityPlugin` encapsulates the Core Platform label based security model into a handful of simple interfaces that are designed to allow applications to apply the security model without needing to know/interpret the labels themselves.

-See the [Security](security/index.md) documentation for more details.
+See the [Data Security](data-security/index.md) documentation for more details.

 # Other Components